LocobladeHA/Octopus-IG-charge-to-add-HA-automation/README.md

 * HA integration for your car
 * HA integration for your charger (optional)

-Ideally your own car's HA integration gives you the following two attributes:
+Ideally your own car's HA integration gives you the following three attributes:
 * Car current state of charge %
 * Car target state of charge %
 * Car plugged in status